 There is no stated maximum amount of reviews you can make, so if you like writing, it may be a way to boost your points total, without spending cash.

-(If you enjoy writing reviews, you can try Amazon Vine and get products for free).
+(If you enjoy writing reviews, you can try Vine and become an Amazon product tester and get free stuff).

 What do you do with George Reward points?

 So, it’s great saving up all these points but what do you do with them once you’ve collected a few?